Overview

 3. Add app target to App Group

 App Groups allow data sharing between your app and the Notification Service Extension.
-Required for Confirmed Delivery and Badges.- If you do NOT have an App Group configured
+Required for confirmed receipt and Badges.- If you do NOT have an App Group configured

 - If you DO have an App Group